Mike Bialick wins again at Tunnel Hill 2019

 Shoes/Gaiters: The running surface is smooth, with a finely crushed limestone layer over a dirt bed.
 You can wear whichever shoes are most comfortable for you.
 I recommend you wear gaiters to keep the small rock out of your shoes (especially if it rains, as the rock tends to stick to the bottom of your shoes more.

-See the Aid Station chart at www.durbinracemanagement.com for Aid Stations locations (gps coordinates).
+See the Aid Station chart at www.durbinracemanagement.com for Aid Stations locations (gps coordinates) and directions to locations.

-They will be stocked with the usual aid station fare... water, SWORD hydration drink, bananas, oranges, chips, candy, energy snacks, Hammer Gel, and other items.
+They will be stocked with the usual aid station fare... water, SWORD hydration drink (drinksword.com), bananas, oranges, chips, candy, energy snacks, Honey Stinger Gel, and other items.
 Early on there will be egg sandwiches, and later in the day turkey wraps, bean wraps, spinach wraps, boiled potatoes, soup, and coffee will be available.

 Even hamburgers and hot dogs will be available at the Vienna Park station